Eddie López: Media career

 Eddie's love for the arts and his vast knowledge of classical music made him a well known critic of the genre.

-After finding out he was severely sick with cancer, and having started radiotherapy, he had an idea for a political parody, in which he could lampoon current political wrongdoings and blame it all on his gamma ray treatments.
-López recruited the equally talented Jacobo Morales, who had the idea of taking Eddie's newspaper parodies and blending them with previously censored TV scripts to produce a political parody stage show.
-Morales shared comedy duties with Horacio Olivo on Esto no tiene nombre, and was a reciting poet on Producciones Tommy Muñiz jibaro music television program, Borinquen Canta, where Silverio Pérez was host and because of this, he assembled them; Morales, Olivo and Pérez, for what they expected would be a one-time only show.
+His diagnosis with cancer and subsequent radiotherapy treatment, inspired an idea for a political parody, in which he could lampoon current political wrongdoings and blame it all on his gamma ray treatments.
+López recruited actor Jacobo Morales, who expanded on the idea, suggesting taking Eddie's newspaper parodies and blending them with previously censored TV scripts to produce a political parody stage show.
+Morales shared comedy duties with Horacio Olivo on Esto no tiene nombre, and was a reciting poet on Producciones Tommy Muñiz jibaro music television program, Borinquen Canta, where Silverio Pérez was host and because of this, he assembled them; Morales, Olivo and Pérez, for what they expected would be a one-time show.

 Bob MacCoy, then entertainment editor for the Star suggested the title.
 The result was, "El efecto de los rayos gamma sobre Eddie Lopez" ("The effect of gamma rays on Eddie Lopez", now known as Los Rayos Gamma or “Los Gamma” for short), the name being a take-on on the then-current play The Effect of Gamma Rays on Man-in-the-Moon Marigolds.

 The string of sold-out shows in late 1968 turned into a sensation.
 Using his charismatic sense of humor, Eddie López managed to get sworn political enemies into one room and have them all laugh at themselves.
 The strategy worked, and some claim the show helped ease political tension in Puerto Rico.